-- Rub the fish thoroughly with half to 3/4 of the chermoula paste.
+- Rub the fish thoroughly with half the chermoula paste.

 - Peel and chop the onion.
 It doesn’t have to be too fine.

-- Slice the capsicums (bell peppers) in half and then into slices, not too thinly.
+- Slice the capsicums (bell peppers) in half and then into slices about 1cm wide (just under an inch).

-- When the hour is up, heat the olive oil in your chosen pan on medium heat and sauté the onions for 1 minutes.
+- When the hour is up, heat the olive oil in your chosen pan (tagine, dutch ovem regular saucepan, or a deep frying pan) on medium heat and sauté the onions for 1 minute.

 - Add the potatoes, capsicums and the leftover chermoula and fry for 1 more minute, stirring and coating the vegetables.

-- Add the water, salt and pepper and bring to boil, then lower heat right down, cover and simmer for 15 - 20 minutes until your potatoes are almost cooked.
+- Add the water, salt and pepper and bring to a boil.
+Then lower the heat right down, cover and simmer for 15 minutes until your potatoes are almost cooked.
 Pierce the thickest one with a knife to check.
-The potatoes will still have to cook with the fish, so it's ok for them to be a little uncooked.
+The potatoes will still have to cook with the fish, so it's ok for them to be a little uncooked at this stage.